 - Have breakfast the morning of their procedure

 - Avoid Aspirin, Naproxen, Ibuprofen and other NSAIDs 3 days prior to the procedure and 3 weeks after the procedure.

 There are really not many restrictions.
 Most patients return to work or their routine that day.
-You can exercise and do your normal routine.
-It is advised to avoid Aspirin, Naproxen, Ibuprofen and other NSAIDs for 3 weeks following the procedure.
+You can exercise and do your normal activities.
+It is advised to avoid aspirin, Naproxen, Ibuprofen and other NSAIDs for 3 weeks following the procedure.

-Can I combine Stem Cell therapy with other hair loss modalities?
+Can I combine exosome therapy with other hair loss modalities?

 Yes.
-You can use Propecia, Finasteride or Minoxidil while performing the Stem Cell treatment for hair loss.
+We recommend patients use Propecia, Finasteride or Minoxidil in conjunction with exosome treatments for hair loss.

 Do exosomes cause cancer or cause cancer to grow?

 Currently there no large direct studies that can show exosomes or stem cells do not cause cancer, but there are studies where stem cells have been utilized to treat cancer, and the conclusion from these studies is that since the stem cells work to suppress cancer cells, it is assumed that they will neither help proliferate cancer cells nor cause the formation of cancer cells in the first place.

 Can exosomes be used for Alopecia Areata?